<< Yesterday

 1935 Avid Reds' fan Kitty Burke, annoyed at Ducky Medwick's retort to her heckling by telling her she couldn't get a hit if she were swinging at an elephant, grabs Babe Herman's bat as he comes to the plate in the bottom of the eighth inning, comes on to the field demanding a turn at-bat.
 After some consternation, Cardinal pitcher Paul Dean complies by tossing the ball underhanded to the popular local nightclub blues singer, who grounds out to the pitcher, much to the delight of the cheering crowd.

 1951 The Yankees send Cliff Mapes to the Browns for Bobby Hogue, Kermit Wahl, Tom Upton, and Lou Sleater.
-The trade opens an outfield spot for Mickey Mantle, returning from the Triple-A Kansas City Blues after a 40-game stint in the minor leagues, and makes the uniform #7 available to the rookie with the departure of Mapes.
+The trade opens an outfield spot for Mickey Mantle, who is returning from a 40-game stint with the Triple-A Kansas City Blues.
+With Mapes's departure, the rookie takes the opportunity to wear uniform #7.

 1954 At Ebbets Field, using a borrowed bat, Joe Adcock hits four home runs in one game and a double, which misses by inches of being his fifth round-tripper, in the Braves' 15-7 victory over the Dodgers.
 The Milwaukee first baseman's 18 total bases, collected on seven pitches, set a major league record, surpassing the mark established in 1950 by Brooklyn's Gil Hodges.